Oktoberfest in Iowa

 Adel Oktoberfest – Adel, IA

-I haven’t seen any mention of this event happening in 2013 on event calendars and their hasn’t been any activity on their facebook page.
+There hasn’t been any update on their website or facebook page since the 2012 event.
 The third annual event in 2012 had polka dancing, live music, beer and german food.

 Location: Adel Stage and Pavilion